 Currently

-I am an Associate Professor in Bioinformatics at the Research Centre for Health & Life Sciences, Coventry University, UK, where I have been working on the evolution of healthy ageing in social organisms since September 2024.
+I am an Associate Professor in Bioinformatics at the Research Centre for Health & Life Sciences, Coventry University, UK.
+Since September 2024, my research has focused on the evolution and molecular basis of healthy ageing and longevity across a wide range of taxa, with a particular emphasis on mammals, including rodents, and eusocial organisms.

 Previously...